Bed Sheets

 3. Less Wrinkling And Fading

-TENCEL™ is a durable fiber with a high dry and wet tensile strength and it is capable of retaining 85% of its dry tenacity under wet conditions.
-This allows the fiber to retain its shape and be naturally more wrinkle-resistant.
+TENCEL™ is a durable fibre with a high dry and wet tensile strength and it is capable of retaining 85% of its dry tenacity under wet conditions.
+This allows the fibre to retain its shape and be naturally more wrinkle-resistant.
 It is also less likely to shrink and not prone to fading and becoming thin overtime.
 All these factors make it easy to care for TENCEL™ sheets.

 4. Sustainable And Biodegradable

-Drawbacks of TENCEL™
+Drawbacks Of TENCEL™

-Although there are significantly lesser cons to TENCEL™ fibers, one of the main disadvantages it has is its price.
+Although there are significantly lesser cons to TENCEL™ fibres, one of the main disadvantages it has is its price.
 TENCEL™ is one of the more expensive materials out there, and this is mainly due to the high production costs it incurs during the manufacturing process.
 However, despite the price, TENCEL™ products are still a quality investment because of the many great benefits it provides in the long run.
 So, if you are ever considering purchasing TENCEL™ bedding items and possess the means to do so, don't hesitate to do so.

-Similarities and Differences between TENCEL™ And Silk
+Similarities And Differences Between TENCEL™ And Silk

 Weavve’s TENCEL™ Classic Set Bed Sheets in Blush Pink

 There are many key differences between silk and TENCEL™.
-The main difference is that silk is a natural fiber, while TENCEL™ is semi-synthetic.
+The main difference is that silk is a natural fibre, while TENCEL™ is semi-synthetic.
 This is because silk comes from nests and cocoons that are produced by silkworms, while TENCEL™ Lyocell is made from wood pulp that has undergone chemical processes.

 Additionally, TENCEL™ bed sheets are more moisture-wicking than silk, and they can wick away more moisture to keep you cool and dry during the summer weather.
 TENCEL™ is also less likely to shrink or stretch than silk, making it a better choice for garments that need to fit well.
 Finally, TENCEL™ is biodegradable, while silk is not.
-So if you're looking for a biodegradable fiber, TENCEL™ is a good choice.
+So if you're looking for a biodegradable fibre, TENCEL™ is a good choice.

 Weavve’s TENCEL™ Classic Set Bed Sheets in Cloud White